DENGYONGZHEN/devops-space/SAA-C03 for self learning.md

 - #### D. Configure an Amazon CloudFront distribution with an Amazon S3 endpoint to an S3 bucket that is configured to host the static content.
 Configure an Application Load Balancer that targets an Amazon Elastic Container Service (Amazon ECS) service that runs AWS Fargate tasks for the PHP application.
 Configure the PHP application to use an Amazon ElastiCache for Redis cluster that runs in multiple Availability Zones.

-### Question #655
+#### Question #655

 A company runs a web application on Amazon EC2 instances in an Auto Scaling group that has a target group.
-The company designed the application to work with session affinity (sticky sessions) for a better user experience.
+The company designed the application to work with **session affinity (sticky sessions)** for a better user experience.
 The application must be available publicly over the internet as an endpoint.
 A WAF must be applied to the endpoint for additional security.
 Session affinity (sticky sessions) must be configured on the endpoint.
 Which combination of steps will meet these requirements?
 (Choose two.)

-A. Create a public Network Load Balancer.
+- A. Create a public Network Load Balancer.
 Specify the application target group.

-B. Create a Gateway Load Balancer.
+- B. Create a Gateway Load Balancer.
 Specify the application target group.

-#### C. Create a public Application Load Balancer.
+- ##### C. Create a public Application Load Balancer.
 Specify the application target group.

-D. Create a second target group.
+- D. Create a second target group.
 Add Elastic IP addresses to the EC2 instances.

-#### E. Create a web ACL in AWS WAF.
+- ##### E. Create a web ACL in AWS WAF.
 Associate the web ACL with the endpoint.

+> An **Application Load Balancer (ALB)** is ideal for this scenario because it supports **session affinity (sticky sessions)**.
+Sticky sessions can be configured in the ALB to ensure that a user is always directed to the same instance during the duration of their session.
+>
+> A **web ACL (Access Control List)** in AWS WAF allows you to define rules that protect your application from malicious web traffic.
+By associating the web ACL with the **Application Load Balancer**, you can filter and block harmful requests before they reach your application, ensuring that your application endpoint is secured.

-### Question #656
+#### Question #656

 A company runs a website that stores images of historical events.
 Website users need the ability to search and view images based on the year that the event in the image occurred.
-On average, users request each image only once or twice a year.
-The company wants a highly available solution to store and deliver the images to users.
+On average, users **request each image only once or twice a year**.
+The company wants a **highly available solution to store and deliver the images to users**.
 Which solution will meet these requirements MOST cost-effectively?

-A. Store images in Amazon Elastic Block Store (Amazon EBS).
+- A. Store images in Amazon Elastic Block Store (Amazon EBS).
 Use a web server that runs on Amazon EC2.

-B. Store images in Amazon Elastic File System (Amazon EFS).
+- B. Store images in Amazon Elastic File System (Amazon EFS).
 Use a web server that runs on Amazon EC2.

-C. Store images in Amazon S3 Standard.
+- C. Store images in Amazon S3 Standard.
 Use S3 Standard to directly deliver images by using a static website.

-#### D. Store images in Amazon S3 Standard-Infrequent Access (S3 Standard-IA).
+- ##### D. Store images in Amazon S3 Standard-Infrequent Access (S3 Standard-IA).
 Use S3 Standard-IA to directly deliver images by using a static website.

-### Question #657
+#### Question #657

 A company has multiple AWS accounts in an organization in AWS Organizations that different business units use.
 The company has multiple offices around the world.
 The company needs to update security group rules to allow new office CIDR ranges or to remove old CIDR ranges across the organization.
-The company wants to centralize the management of security group rules to minimize the administrative overhead that updating CIDR ranges requires.
-Which solution will meet these requirements MOST cost-effectively?
+The company wants to **centralize the management of security group rules to minimize the administrative overhead that updating CIDR ranges requires.** Which solution will meet these requirements MOST cost-effectively?

 - A. Create VPC security groups in the organization＆#39;s management account.
 Update the security groups when a CIDR range update is necessary.

-- #### B. Create a VPC customer managed prefix list that contains the list of CIDRs.
+- ##### B. Create a VPC customer managed prefix list that contains the list of CIDRs.
 Use AWS Resource Access Manager (AWS RAM) to share the prefix list across the organization.
 Use the prefix list in the security groups across the organization.

 - C. Create an AWS managed prefix list.
 Use an AWS Security Hub policy to enforce the security group update across the organization.
 Use an AWS Lambda function to update the prefix list automatically when the CIDR ranges change.

 - D. Create security groups in a central administrative AWS account.
 Create an AWS Firewall Manager common security group policy for the whole organization.
 Select the previously created security groups as primary groups in the policy.

+> **Customer managed prefix lists** allow you to define and manage a list of CIDR ranges centrally.
+These lists can then be referenced in security group rules across your AWS accounts.
+>
+> **AWS RAM** allows you to share resources, such as prefix lists, across multiple AWS accounts within your organization.
+This approach centralizes CIDR management in a single location while allowing the updates to be automatically reflected in security groups across the entire organization.

-### Question #658
+#### Question #658

-A company uses an on-premises network-attached storage (NAS) system to provide file shares to its high performance computing (HPC) workloads.
-The company wants to migrate its latency-sensitive HPC workloads and its storage to the AWS Cloud.
-The company must be able to provide NFS and SMB multi-protocol access from the file system.
+A company uses an **on-premises network-attached storage (NAS) system to provide file shares to its high performance computing (HPC) workloads**.
+The company wants to migrate its **latency-sensitive HPC workloads and its storage to the AWS Cloud.** The company must be able to **provide NFS and SMB multi-protocol access from the file system**.
 Which solution will meet these requirements with the LEAST latency?
 (Choose two.)

-- #### A. Deploy compute optimized EC2 instances into a cluster placement group.
+- ##### A. Deploy compute optimized EC2 instances into a cluster placement group.

 - B. Deploy compute optimized EC2 instances into a partition placement group.